dmitryprogrammer/rxjs-practice/README.md

 # rxjs-practice
-My playing with clean rxjs (and maybe something more)1
+My playing with clean rxjs (and maybe something more)